StevenTammen/steventammen.com/content/posts/having-a-website-and-complications-therein.md

 ## Bad Reasons To Have a Website {#bad-reasons-to-have-a-website}

 First, some reasons I think are lame.
-A lot of people recommend you have a website to showcase your CV/Resume, your projects, and "what skills and experience you bring to the table."
-(You know the type of arguments, and the nauseating language employed therein).
+A lot of people recommend you have a website to showcase your CV/Resume, your projects, and "what skills and experience you can use to empower your fellow man."
+(You know the type of arguments, and the language employed therein).

 To be perfectly honest, this is exactly the sort of corporate standardization and conformity that drives me nuts.
 In other words, this is _exactly the opposite of a good reason_ for having your own website.
 Anyone who has been around me in real life knows that marketing and public relations are two of the things in life that make me legitimately wrathful.
 You can couch them in terms of "communicating the benefits of your product," "customer management," etc., but when it comes down to it, the disciplines teach you how to spin blatant lies and nonsense.
 They are mediums of unethical manipulation of vulnerable people that aren't aware of the bias in presentation, either due to systemic enforcement of ignorance by companies, the government, and so forth for selfish gain, or simply because they have never had the corruption of the system exposed to them in a stark, no-holds-barred, manner.
-See [here](https://steventammen.com/reading-list/#escaping-the-cave) for some recommended reading on the subject.
+See [here](https://www.steventammen.com/links/skepticism/) for some links relating to these things.

 All this to say, I think it is a very bad idea to create a website and publish content solely to make yourself appear like a qualified, interesting person.
 That's falseness and insincerity, and if you do it, shame on you.
 With as little truth as there is in how we interact with each other nowadays, making up stuff to sound intelligent is all the more despicable.
 Particularly if it leads to you getting a job/promotion over a more qualified person who was unwilling to "play the game" of truth twisting and self-aggrandizement.